tari-project/doc-playground/docs/hackathon_templates.md

 * Two templates for creating stable coins can be found [here](https://github.com/tari-project/stable-coin/tree/main/templates/stable-coin)
 * Lastly, wihtin the Ootle itself, there are several test templates that can be reviewed [here](https://github.com/tari-project/tari-dan/dan_layer/engine/tests/templates)

-## How to deploy templates on the Ootle
+## How to deploy create template projects and deploy on the Ootle

 There are currently several methods that are available to deploy your contracts on the Ootle.
 We'll start with the recommended method and then touch on an alternative: